RyanJMS/Good-Readme/README.md

   ## Installation

    Git clone to computer.
 Then from a command line compatible with node, navigate to the cloned folder within the commandline, then run node index.js

   ## Usage

    The app's usage is to quickly generate the main content blocks/information about the project in a clean, user friendly manner.

   ## License
-  None

   ## Contributing

-  RyamJMS
+  ryanjms

   ## Tests

-  None
+  none

   ## Questions

-  None
+  none